Transformative administration with a prefilled pena

 Two people icon

-Administration designed to fit your lifestyle
+Administration designed to fit your lifestylea

 aRead the Instructions for Use for information about how to prepare and inject Alhemo®, and how to properly throw away used pens and needles.
 Your healthcare provider should show you or your caregiver how to use Alhemo® before you use it for the first time.